 No!
-You get the opportunity of one FREE TRIAL session.
+You get the opportunity to book a FREE CLASS

 Meet our tutors and interact on a live session.
 This will enable you to understand our methodology.
-You don’t have any obligation to purchase for the free session.
+You don’t have any obligation to book the free class.
 Decide whether this works for you before you enroll for more sessions.

 What is format of the AP Physics 1 exam?

 What is format of the AP Physics 2 exam?